High risk life insurance is life insurance for someone who holds an extraordinary amount of risk for the insurance carrier.

-Lifestyle Choices and Life Insurance
+How Lifestyle Choices Affect Life Insurance

 Lifestyle choices is not a factor for most individuals, but it can have an affect on your purchase.

-Lifestyle choices can be something as simple as if you exercise regularly or not, up to those who use marijuana, have criminal charges, or have excessive vehicle violations on their motor vehicle record.
+Lifestyle choices can be something as simple as if you exercise regularly or not, up to those who smoke, use marijuana, have criminal charges, or have excessive vehicle violations on their motor vehicle record.

 The basic lifestyle choices, such as exercise routine, do not have a profound effect unless you already have been diagnosed with a health issue such as someone needing life insurance with lupus where the exercise would be considered preventative or rehabilitative practice.

-The highest threats to the insurance company here are the things like criminal record, because those who have a criminal record tend to have shorter life expectancies due to the likelihood of violence, drug abuse, or other dangerous matters.
+The highest threats to the insurance company here are the things like criminal record, because those who have a criminal record tend to have shorter life expectancies due to the likelihood of violence, drug and alcohol abuse, or other dangerous matters.